 ON THIS PAGE: You will read about your child’s medical care after cancer treatment is finished and why this follow-up care is important.
 To see other pages, use the menu on the side of your screen.

-After treatment for Ewing sarcoma ends, talk with your child’s doctor about developing a follow-up care plan.
+Care for children diagnosed with cancer doesn’t end when active treatment has finished.
+Your child’s health care team will continue to check to make sure the cancer has not returned, manage any side effects, and monitor your child’s overall health.
+This is called follow-up care.
+All children treated for cancer, including Ewing sarcoma, should have life-long, follow-up care by a doctor or health care team familiar with the late effects of chemotherapy and radiation therapy.

 This plan may include regular physical examinations and/or medical tests to monitor your child’s recovery for the coming months and years.
-All children treated for cancer, including Ewing sarcoma, should have life-long follow-up care by a doctor or health care team familiar with the late effects of chemotherapy and radiation therapy.

 Based on the type of treatment your child received, the doctor will determine what examinations and tests are needed to check for long-term side effects and the possibility of secondary cancers.
 Follow-up care usually includes bone scans, CT scans, MRI scans, and x-rays.
 Your child’s doctor can recommend the necessary screening tests.
-Follow-up care should also address your child’s quality of life, including any developmental or emotional concerns.
-Learn more about childhood cancer survivorship .
+Learn more about the importance of follow-up care .

-Parents and guardians are encouraged to organize and keep a record of their child’s medical information.
+You are encouraged to organize and keep a personal record of the child’s medical information.
+The doctor will help you create this.
 That way, as the child enters adulthood, he or she has a clear, written history of the diagnosis, the treatment given, and the doctor’s recommendations about the schedule for follow-up care.
-ASCO offers forms to help create a treatment summary to keep track of the treatment your child received and develop a survivorship care plan once treatment is completed.
+ASCO offers forms to help create a treatment summary to keep track of the cancer treatment your child received and develop a survivorship care plan once treatment is completed.